aspose-ocr/Aspose.OCR-Documentation/net/use-cases/search-text-in-images/_index.md

 description: Search for text or a regular expression in an image or scanned PDF and automate workflows based on the result.
 keywords:
 - scan
-- PDF
+- search
-- edit
+- find
-- Word
+- photo
-- modify
+- scan
-- change
+- tag
 ---

 <style>